-Fears of a high-end hardware slowdown caused by year 2000-inspired system "freezes" became reality recently when industry bellwether IBM stunned observers with server sales far below already lowered analyst expectations.
+Fears of a high-end hardware slowdown caused by year 2000-inspired system `freezes' became reality recently when industry bell-wether IBM stunned observers with server sales far below already lowered analyst expectations.

-But chances of an IBM-like slowdown hitting vendors of lower-end servers and PCs as well were less likely, as users of those systems have said they will continue to develop new applications during their freeze periods.
+But the chances of an IBM-like slowdown hitting vendors of lower-end servers and PCs as well were less likely, as users of those systems have said they will continue to develop new applications during their freeze periods.

-"There appears to be Y2K impact, especially in legacy, mission-critical environments like IBM's," wrote Steve Milunovich, an analyst at Merrill Lynch & Co, in a report issued following IBM's earnings announcement.
+`There appears to be Y2K impact, especially in legacy, mission-critical environments like IBM's,' wrote Steve Milunovich, an analyst at Merrill Lynch & Co, in a report issued following IBM's earnings announcement.

-Another big-system vendor, Unisys also warned of a hardware decline in the next quarter because most of its customers had shifted fourth-quarter hardware spending to the third quarter in preparation for the year 2000 transition.
+Another big-system vendor, Unisys, also warned of a hardware decline in the next quarter because most of its customers had shifted fourth-quarter hardware spending to the third quarter in preparation for the year 2000 transition.

-"Unix and Internet-driven applications are less affected," Milunovich said.
 Revenue from IBM's flagship S/390 mainframe fell by 40 per cent, and revenue from its popular AS/400 midrange systems plummeted by 30 per cent, contributing to an overall decline of 1 per cent in IBM's hardware revenue of $US8.8 billion from the same quarter last year.

-Overall for the quarter ended September 30, IBM had profits of $US1.8 billion on revenue of $US21.1 billion.
+Overall for the quarter which ended on September 30, IBM had profits of $US1.8 billion on revenue of $US21.1 billion.
 Those figures were up 1.3 and 5 per cent, respectively, from the same period last year.

 Freezes weren't the only Y2K-related reason that large-system customers didn't buy as many systems as expected.
 Some companies are still absorbing the extra capacity they purchased for Y2K testing, said IBM chief financial officer Douglas Maine.

-"The idea of doing any radical changes to our mainframe systems in mid-December just seemed plain stupid this year," said Dan Kaberon, parallel sysplex manager at benefits outsourcer Hewitt Associates.
+`The idea of doing any radical changes to our mainframe systems in mid-December just seemed plain stupid this year,' said Dan Kaberon, parallel sysplex manager at benefits outsourcer Hewitt Associates.

 Hewitt completed installing four of IBM's new Generation 6 mainframes in the past month and figures it has enough capacity to carry it through the year.
-Now it has a system freeze in place until mid-January during which "all we will do is fix any functional problems as they arise", Kaberon said.
+Now it has a system freeze in place until mid-January during which `all we will do is fix any functional problems as they arise', Kaberon said.

-"CIOs are just being very reluctant about doing any modifications" to their mainframe environments for the moment, Floyer said.
-'This does not mean the death knell of the S/390."
+`CIOs are just being very reluctant about doing any modifications' to their mainframe environments for the moment, Floyer said. `This does not mean the death knell of the S/390.'